DEFRA/ffc-development-guide/guides/availability-alerts.md

 ## How to add an availability alert

+The availability alerts are setup through the Azure Portal on the subscription where alerting is required.

 1. Select an Application Insight resource
 2. Click on the "Availibility" option under "Investigate" within the navigation pane.
 3. Within the "Create Test" pane